maxdp66/bldc-Analyst/README.md

 # bldc Analyst
-Brushless motor analyst for small electrical vehicles Analyst to monitor performance of bldc motor and battery pack.
+Brushless motor analyst for small electrical vehicles Analyser to monitor performance of bldc motor and battery pack.
 As well as to gather performance data to analyze autonomy and range in various situations.
-This repository is not yet finnished and needs to be ported to an ESP32 as I am running out of memory on the Arduino Nano.
+This repository is not yet finished and needs to be ported to an ESP32 as I am running out of memory on the Arduino Nano.

 I have tried to add as much comments in the code as possible, for you to understand what is going on.